GNS-Science/nzshm-documentation/docs/components/nshm_kororaa_apigw.md

   - pass the CNAME details to IT support and ask them to setup the SSL CNAME validation entry.

-  - run `sls create_domain --stage test` which will configure the new API gateway mapping for the lambda
+  - run `sls create_domain --stage test` which will configure the new API gateway mapping for the lambda OR do this manually

   - using **AWS Console/API Gateway/Custom domain names** to get the cloudfront address that the gateway is mapped to (e.g. `d1g45pget0a502.cloudfront.net`).
 Ask IT support to add a new CNAME entry mapping the GNS DNS name to `.cloudfront.net`.